yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ## Zero Round Trip Time (0-RTT) Data in TLS 1.3

 The 0-RTT early data feature is new in TLS 1.3.
-It provides reduced latency when TLS connections are resumed, at the potential cost of security.
+It provides reduced latency when TLS connections are resumed, at the potential cost of certain security properties.
 As a result, it requires special attention from implementers on both the server and the client side.
 Typically this extends to both the TLS library as well as protocol layers above it.